 The Alice Salomon University of Applied Sciences (ASH) is Germany's oldest and largest academic training institution in social work.
 It is recognized as one of Germany's most research-intensive universities of applied sciences in the social field and is committed to international cooperation.
 The Alice Salomon University is located in Berlin - a culturally vibrant, cosmopolitan city.

-You must have an undergraduate degree in a relevant discipline, e.g., social work, social sciences, law, humanities or cultural sciences, and a minimum of one year of professional work experience in a related field.
+You must have an undergraduate degree, which should be in a relevant discipline, e.g. social work, social sciences, law, humanities or cultural sciences.
+Additionaly you must prove a minimum of one year of full-time qualified work experience after your first degree in a related field.
 Furthermore, you are expected to demonstrate adequate training in research skills as well as proficiency in English.

-Applicants must prove a minimum of one year (12 months) full-time practical work experience related to the field of social work and or human rights.
+Applicants must prove a minimum of one year (12 months) full-time practical work experience after your first degree related to the field of social work and/or human rights.
 Your professional experience may be a full-time job, traineeship, internship, etc. in a relevant field such as NGOs, governmental organizations, and or private institutions.
 Splitting your practical experience to more than one single occupation or employer is also eligible.
 We highly recommend you having as much practical experience as possible due to the practical approaches and fields within SWHR.
 In contrast to a consecutive MA-program, SWHR-admission criteria especially focusses on your qualified work experience.

 Your work experience should be presented as a schedule filed by your employer, including the name of the organization/employer, your supervisor, a differentiated job description with your personally performed work tasks, the duration of your placement (start and end dates & hours/week), and a signature and stamp of your employer by completion.
 All documents related to your work experience must either be in German or English, or translated by an official, notarized interpreter.

 Applicants must prove at least one year (12 months) of practical experience in a relevant field to social work and human rights in their application.
 The following list should give applicants a short overview of examples of eligible work experiences of previous successful applications: